A History of the Azores

 whatever truth there is in keeping an eye on

-to the fog at Fogland, a sea once fished by
+in the fog at Fogland, an inlet under-fished by

 uneasy bedfellows, like Queequeg-Ishmael